Extension Service offers four unique ways to re-use your live tree for the whole family to enjoy

 Create a beautiful bird feeder.
 Your tree can easily and quickly be transformed into a bird- feeding station in your yard.
 This is the perfect yearly tradition, because the whole family can get involved.
 First, make sure to remove all decorations, hooks, garland, and tinsel strands from your tree.
 Then, get creative!
 Hang fresh orange slices, string popcorn, or cover pinecones with peanut butter and bird seed for the perfect dangling treats.
 During these cooler Florida months, local food supplies for birds can be limited, so this is a great way to help keep their tummies full while attracting beautiful birds for the whole family to enjoy.

 Provide shelter for local wildlife.
 A snag, or dead tree, can be a great resource for wildlife.
 Simply place your Christmas tree somewhere in your backyard to create a safe space for birds and mammals.
-Snags provide shelter for woodpeckers, owls, squirrels, racoons, and many other species.
+Snags provide shelter for woodpeckers, owls, squirrels, raccoons, and many other species.
 The trunk also creates a food source for small and large animals that like to feast on the decaying wood.
 Extension recommends checking your property's deed restrictions before placing the snag in your yard.

 Turn your tree into compost.
 Gardening is a great family activity, so why not make it a tradition to turn your Christmas tree into compost material to use throughout the year?
 Composting your tree will create nutrient-rich soil, and keep it out of the landfill.
 You can cut up the tree using a saw or chipper.
 The more you cut, the quicker it will decompose.
 If you are new to composting, attend a composting workshop with your family taught by Hillsborough County Extension Service staff to learn how to turn your organic waste into nutrient-rich soil.
 You can find a composting workshop that fits your schedule on the Calendar of Events.